– Founded AdJuice SEO Services in 2007.

 I love the reward of unlocking nitty gritty technical SEO problems and witnessing the resultant improvements in a business’s visibility in Google.
-I stumbled across SEO by chance when I was emailed the details of an SEO and PPC company for sale in 2007.
-I had never heard of SEO back then and knew very little about website marketing but it caught my interest.
-I read the original paper by Google’s co-founders Lawrence Page and Sergey Brin, “The Anatomy of a Large-Scale Hypertextual Web Search Engine” and became hooked on the subject of search engines, their ranking algorithms and website marketing.
+I stumbled across SEO by chance in 2007 when I knew very little about website marketing.
+I read the original paper by Google’s co-founders Lawrence Page and Sergey Brin in 1997, “The Anatomy of a Large-Scale Hypertextual Web Search Engine” and became hooked on the subject of search engines, their ranking algorithms and website marketing.
 I immediately set about learning SEO which is a fascinating fusion of mathematics, computer science and marketing.
 Nine months and more than fifty thousand pages of reading later, I set up AdJuice, launched its first website and started providing SEO services to small, medium and large businesses, one or two with a global presence.

 I’ve never had to advertise, cold call or network for new clients, all of whom have either found AdJuice in search engines or been referred.
 Clients have mostly been based in Surrey, Berkshire, Hampshire and London but have also come from as far afield as Dubai and Thailand.
 SEO is a fast-changing subject which provides endless interest, challenge and is never more rewarding than when I receive reviews like these.